Fly Fishing Paredon - Cuba

 Lodge Season: The fishery is open year-round.
 Low Season from July 1 2023 to February 24, 2024 and Peak Season from February 25 - June 29, 2024.

 Group Size: Maximum of eight anglers per week.
 Two anglers per boat and guide.

 Boats: Dolphin Super Skiffs with Yamaha 70-HP engines allow access to shallow water and provide fast runs between fishing spots.
 For skinny-water flats, you’ll fly fish from a flat-bottom skiff, so you’re able to access bonefish and permit.

 Guides: Local guides are excellent at finding all species.
 They speak enough English to be understood for fishing purposes.

 Fishing Equipment: No equipment is provided.
 Plan on bringing flies, leaders, tippet, all terminal tackle, and all accessories, as very few items are available anywhere in Cuba.
-A fly outfit rental, including rod, reel, and line, is $350.00 per week.
 A comprehensive tackle and gear list is included in our confirmation packet.

 Superb Saltwater Fishing

 Superb saltwater fly-fishing for tarpon, permit, and bonefish.
 Hard-bottomed flats bordering deep blue channels allow for great wade-fishing opportunities.
 Bonefish are numerous and big; there is a good population of Permit which cruise both the same flats as well as the slightly deeper water.